doctrine/shards/README.md

 8. How to handle multiple connections?
 9. Implementation on the DBAL or ORM level?

+## Roadmap

+Version 1: DBAL 2.3 (Multi-Tenant Apps)

+    1. ID Generation support (in DBAL + ORM done)
+    2. Multi-Tenant Support: Either pick a global metadata database or exactly one shard.
+    3. Fan-out queries over all shards (or a subset) by result appending

+Version 2: ORM related (complex):

+    4. Id resolving (Pick shard for a new id)
+    5. Query resolving (Pick shards a query should send to)
+    6. Shard resolving (Pick shards an ID could be on)
+    7. Transactions
+    8. Read Only objects

 ## Technical Requirements for Database Schemas

 Sharded tables require the sharding-distribution key as one of their columns.
 This will affect your code compared to a normalized db-schema.
 If you have a Blog <-> BlogPost <-> PostComments entity setup sharded by `blog_id` then even the PostComment table needs this column, even if an "unsharded", normalized DB-Schema does not need this information.